MichiganDataScienceTeam/official-website/config/join.md

 <!--- Still need place for mass meetings --->

 MDST is hosting two mass meetings this year.
-Join us on September 2nd, 2024 or September 3rd, 2024.
+Join us on January 12, 2025 at 12:00pm or 6:00pm.
 At these meetings, we will discuss details about our club, what we do, and how to join.
 You'll also have the opportunity to ask questions you may have about joining.

 Take a look at our slides and recording from last semester's mass meeting: